raedwulf/vor/README.md

 License
 -------

+The license for this project is typically the MIT/Expat license.
+However, certain files are also released in public domain and are plainly marked in the file as such.

 > Copyright (c) 2011 Tai Chi Minh Ralph Eastwood <tcmreastwood@gmail.com>
 >
 > Permission is hereby granted, free of charge, to any person obtaining a copy